 According to researchers, Anonymous hacktivists group is relatively much bigger than you anticipated and become quite popular among people all over the world.
 News about their existence first became public on social media, with members shown flaunting Guy Fawkes masks.
 It was all quite fitting, with the group calling themselves Anonymous and wearing such masks in all over their demonstrations.

-In an age where government oppression is becoming increasing common, such groups have popped up everywhere.
+In an age where government oppression is becoming increasingly common, such groups have popped up everywhere.
 Anonymous is, arguably, the most famous of them.
-With the activity of such groups largely considered illegal but done in opposition to injustice by authorities as well as their donning such masks, Anonymous members are even considered as vigilantes by people.
+With the activity of such groups largely considered illegal but done in opposition to injustice by authorities as well as they’re donning such masks, Anonymous members are even considered as vigilantes by people.

 We take a look at 8 of the best hacks done by the Anonymous group:

 BART attack (2011)